+More generally, this argument shows that (in a system with modular invariance) the existence of a symmetry operator with no integer eigenvalues forbids a unique groundstate \cite{Chang:2018iay}: if the unique groundstate were not an eigenvector of $\CL$, we could make another groundstate by acting with $\CL$, therefore if there is a unique groundstate, then $ \vev{\CL}$ must be an eigenvector of $\CL$.
 A related argument shows \cite{Pal:2020wwd} that all irreps of $G$ appear in the spectrum of a 1+1d CFT with finite symmetry group $G$.
 An extension of this modular-invariance argument to 3+1-D can be found in \cite{Choi:2021kmx}.

 The edge theory of the $G_k$ CS theory is the $G_k$ WZW model; it inherits the categorical symmetry from the Wegner-Wilson lines running parallel to the boundary.
 These ingredients are used by \cite{Komargodski:2020mxz} to construct massless 2d QCD with adjoint fermions by coupling CS theory on an interval to 2d Yang-Mills theory; the construction makes manifest some surprising non-invertible symmetries of the theory, which guarantee deconfinement.